 The Paul R. Williams Project is dedicated to expanding public knowledge about this American architect, whose extraordinary accomplishment was achieved against a background of pervasive racism in a particularly exclusionary profession.

 AIA Memphis presented the Paul R. Williams project to the national organization, which sanctioned it as part of the AIA150 celebration in 2007 and 2008.
-This website is the principle product of the original project.
-Under AMUM's administration remains active in disseminating its own and others' research about Williams and his buildings.
+This website is a product of the original project.

 The project encourages scholarship by providing on-line resources.
 The primary resource is a bibliography with over 2200 citations.
 The bibliography includes specific references to Paul R. Williams found in books, newspapers, scholarly, architectural and popular publications and ones that relate to the architectural and social contexts of his life and career.
 Citations are verified for accuracy.
-The project encourages and welcomes contributions of bibliographic citations by scholars and others for addition to the list.
+The project encourages and welcomes contributions of bibliographic citations by scholars and others.
 The resources also include information about publicly accessible archives containing materials relating to Paul R. Williams.

 See research Resources.